"What you measure affects what you do." — Joseph Stiglitz

 Reflective writing.
 Whenever appropriate, students can be asked to write about their comfort with the current material, the pace of the class, or the classroom structures themselves.
 Reflective writing is explored in more detail below.

 Steering committees.
 As described in “Creating the Classroom Culture”, creating a sense of student ownership requires structures that give them a voice.
 One way is to create steering committees of students who volunteer to discuss and solve issues that you or they feel need to be addressed.
 This is primarily a form of feedback from the student body to the teacher, and it can be a very powerful tool, indeed.

-In general, feedback is most effective when it is timely and brief.
+In general, written feedback is most effective when it is timely and brief.
 Long written responses by a teacher may be useful for some students, but will be skimmed or ignored by many.
 In general, the more you write, the less likely it is that they will read it.
 Given the amount of effort and time required by teachers to respond to student work in writing, this method is inefficient on both ends.
 When complex ideas need to be communicated, conversations are much more effective than written comments for most students.
 Fortunately, open work time creates opportunities for such conversations.

 The giving and receiving of feedback can make students feel vulnerable.
 When a student discovers she did badly on a test, her initial reaction may be one of shame, sadness, or anger, all of which preclude learning from her mistakes.
 She is unlikely to get good feedback from you or her fellow students when all she wants to do is bury the incriminating test in the bottom of her locker as soon as possible.